 On February 20, 2015, PBM received a letter from Doug Caul, Associate Deputy Minister, BCEAO providing PBM an opportunity to comment on the Mount Polley Investigation and Report in relation to the Morrison project, focusing on the potential implications of the recommendations of the Report to Morrison and effects relating to its proposed tailings management facility.
-On March 20, PBM submitted a report, prepared by KCB, in response to the Recommendations in regards to the TSF Failure at the Mount Polley Mine.
+On March 20, PBM submitted a report, prepared by KCB, in response to the Recommendations.
 The report continues to support their opinion that the Morrison project has been designed using Best Available Practices and can be safely constructed, operated, and closed to protect the environment.
-On April 17, the responses from the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs to the March 2015 report from KCB were posted on the BC Government's e-PIC site.
-On May 8, the Company submitted a response in response to the Aboriginal groups' comments on both the Mount Polley Independent Technical Review Board Panel Report Recommendations and the Company's response to the Report, including a letter, prepared by Harvey McLeod of Klohn Crippen Berger Ltd., which addresses the points raised in the April 2015 letters from the First Nations.
-On June 10, the Company announced that the Minister of Environment had lifted the suspension.
+On April 17, the responses from the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs to the March 2015 report from KCB were posted on the e-PIC site.
+On May 8, PBM submitted a response in response to the Aboriginal groups' comments on both the Mount Polley Independent Technical Review Board Panel Report Recommendations and the Company's response to the Report, including a letter, prepared by Harvey McLeod of KCB, which addresses the points raised in the April letters from the First Nations.
+On June 10, PBM announced that the Minister of Environment had lifted the suspension.
 The time period remaining for the environmental assessment of the Morrison Project was 30 days, ending on July 9, 2015.
 On July 8, PBM announced that the Minister of Environment and the Minister of Energy and Mines made a decision under Section 17(3)(c) of the Environmental Assessment Act, ordering that the Morrison Project undergo further assessment.
-The scope of the further assessment includes many components which were required to be completed in support of the Mines Act/Environmental Management Act permits and was planned to be completed prior to applying for permits after receiving the Environmental Assessment Certificate.
+The scope of the further assessment includes many components which are required to be completed in support of the Mines Act/Environmental Management Act permits and was planned to be completed prior to applying for permits after receiving the EA Certificate.

-In July and August 2015, the Company consulted with legal and technical advisors for suggestions on the best method to address the issues raised in the communication received from the Ministers.
+In July and August 2015, PBM consulted with legal and technical advisors for suggestions on the best method to address the issues raised in the communication received from the Ministers.
 Raymond Mah, with over 30 years of experience in the mining industry and an extensive background in mine developments taking projects from evaluations through design, construction and into operations, will also be assisting on the Morrison Project.

-On December 23, 2015, the Company submitted a document in response to the July decision by the Minister of Environment and Minister of Energy and Mines that the Morrison Project undergo further assessment.
+On December 23, 2015, the Company submitted a document in response to the July decision by the Minister of Environment and Minister of Energy & Mines that the Morrison Project undergo further assessment.
 The document was acknowledged as received by Kevin Jardine, Associate Deputy Minister, Environmental Assessment Office.